yuting27/Poddle-Vs.-Fried-Chicken/README.md

 ## Data Generation

-Using [Google image search](https://images.google.com/), we harvested 500 images via search phrase "**brown poddle dogs**"" and 500 images via search phrase "**fried chichen wings**" respectively.
+Using [Google image search](https://images.google.com/), we harvested 500 images via search phrase "**brown poodle dogs**"" and 500 images via search phrase "**fried chichen wings**" respectively.
 More specifically, we scraped top-ranked search results and manually removed inappropriate images for this experiment (e.g., wrong subjects, images that are too small or too large, black-and-white images).
 All images are then converted to the [JPEG format](https://en.wikipedia.org/wiki/JPEG).
 The raw images can be found in the [./data/images/](https://github.com/yuting27/Poddle-Vs.-Fried-Chicken/tree/master/data/images) folder.

 ## Data Processing